Theta Phi Alpha: National convention

 The supreme governing body of Theta Phi Alpha is the national convention which happens once every other year.
 The national convention is held in even-numbered years while a complementary Leadership Conference is held in odd-numbered years.

 National structure

-The national office is composed of staff, the Grand Council, the board of trustees, and appointed national officers.
 The Grand Council is composed of seven officers who are elected at the National Convention.
 The Grand Council manages the affairs of the Fraternity between conventions by holding four meetings a year.
-The board of trustees is composed of five members who are elected at Convention for a four-year term.
+The board of trustees is composed of five members who are elected at the Convention for a four-year term.
 The National President serves as an ex-officio member.
 Three of the trustees must have been previous national officers.
 The board of trustees advises on national policy, coordinates the awards and elections program, oversees the selection of the Siena Medal recipients, and appoints the other national officers.